Aarthi Veerupillai | Giving Back

 Determined to bridge that gap, Aarthi moved into healthcare marketing and public relations.
 She attended evening classes and earned additional qualifications while working.
 Her role involved translating complicated medical language into simple, accessible information for ordinary people.
 At a later point in her career, she would do just the reverse, transforming everyday language into professional communication for healthcare experts.

 The experience taught her a valuable lesson: knowledge only creates change when people can understand it.
 This insight would later become one of the foundations of her work with children.
-Around the same period, Aarthi completed a Master's degree in Oncology.
 Her career was progressing well, but she continued searching for something more meaningful.
 The turning point arrived unexpectedly.

 While working in medical PR, she travelled to Uganda as part of a volunteer initiative.
 There, she taught storytelling to large groups of children.
 For the first time, she experienced the joy of working directly with young people.
 She loved the energy, the creativity, and the connection she felt with the children.
 Still, she wasn't ready to make it her life's work.

 Back in London, challenges continued.
-Home life remained difficult.
 That was when a friend suggested they travel together.
-The plan seemed simple enough: volunteer for a while in India, then continue to Thailand and back to London.
+The plan seemed simple enough: volunteer for a while in India, then continue to South East Asia and back to London.
 But destiny was waiting in Kerala.

 When Aarthi arrived in Fort Kochi, something clicked almost instantly.
 "It felt like home," she would later say.